MGomezN/talk_openlifesci/slides.md

 ===============================================================================

 # Educational materials
-* Avoid be highly specific lessening potential for reuse
+* Promote Generalization.
+Avoid being overly specific to enhance the potential for reuse in diverse educational contexts.

-* Submit improvements to the materials
-* No reinventing the wheel
+* Avoid Redundancy.
+No reinventing the wheel

 ===============================================================================
 # Lessons learned in Fatiando a Terra